MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMSoftwareUpdatePoint.md

 ## DESCRIPTION
 The **Add-CMSoftwareUpdatePoint** cmdlet adds a software update point that hosts the Windows Software Update Services (WSUS) processes.
-A software update point in Microsoft System Center Configuration Manager manages the transfer of information from WSUS.
+A software update point in Configuration Manager manages the transfer of information from WSUS.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.